-We May Encounter Difficulties In Obtaining Approval To Redevelop Our Shenzhen Factory Land, Which Could Adversely Affect Our Growth And Business Prospects.
 As part of our ongoing business strategy we intend to focus our efforts on redeveloping our Shenzhen factory into a high-end commercial complex containing retail space, office space and some residential space.
-We anticipate that it will take several years to obtain all necessary governmental approvals for us to redevelop the Shenzhen factory, and we think it is likely that we will obtain the necessary approvals.
-However, there can be no assurance that we will be able to obtain all requisite permits and approvals from relevant government authorities in relation to the redevelopment of the land, and the development of the commercial complex.
+Although it is taking several years to obtain all necessary governmental approvals for us to redevelop the Shenzhen factory, and we think it is likely that we will obtain the necessary approvals.
+However, there can be no assurance that we will be able to obtain all requisite permits and approvals from relevant government authorities in relation to the redevelopment of the Shenzhen factory, and the development of the commercial complex.
 Our planned real estate project is subject to significant risks and uncertainties, including without limitation the following:

-- we do not currently have strong brand recognition or relationships in the real estate development and management business; - we may not be able to obtain all necessary government approvals or all requisite permits and approvals from relevant government authorities in relation to the redevelopment of the land, or to successfully redevelop the land in a timely manner; - we face intense competition from real estate developers that are already in the business for years; - our experience and expertise gained from our manufacturing business may not be particularly relevant or applicable to a real estate development and management business; and - we may not be able to generate enough revenues to offset our costs in our real estate development and management business.
+• we do not currently have strong brand recognition or relationships in the real estate development and management business;

+- we may not be able to obtain all necessary government approvals or all requisite permits and approvals from relevant government authorities in relation to the redevelopment of the land, or to successfully redevelop the land in a timely manner; - we face intense competition from real estate developers that are already in the business for years; - our experience and expertise gained from our manufacturing business may not be particularly relevant or applicable to a real estate development and management business; and - · we may not be able to generate enough revenues to offset our costs in our real estate development and management business.

-We signed an agreement with a property developer in Shenzhen--Shenzhen Fangda Property Development Company Limited ("Fangda") to cooperate in reconstructing and redeveloping the Shenzhen factory in November 2017, and we signed a supplementary agreement with Fangda in July 2018.
+We signed an agreement with a property developer in Shenzhen -- Shenzhen Fangda Property Development Company Limited ("Fangda") -- to cooperate in reconstructing and redeveloping the Shenzhen factory in November 2017, and we signed a supplementary agreement with Fangda in July 2018.
 Fangda is a wholly owned subsidiary of Fangda Group Co., Ltd. ("Fangda Group"), which is listed on the Shenzhen Stock Exchange.
 Under the terms of the agreement, Fangda is responsible for applying for necessary government approvals and for financing and handling the redevelopment project, including facilitating the obtaining of necessary governmental approvals.
-We anticipate completing the approval process in 2020; however, there can be no assurance that we will be successful in obtaining all necessary approvals.
+We have experienced delays due to changes in the local district planning process and regulations, and we currently anticipate completing the approval process in 2023; however, there can be no assurance that we will be successful in obtaining all necessary approvals.
 If we are not successful in the implementation of our property development project, our growth, business, financial condition and results of operations could be adversely affected.